JessicaGarson/scream.py/README.md

 # scream.py
-A simple tool for creating a `.wav` file for sampling.
+A simple tool for creating a five second `.wav` file for sampling.
 This script is used during [Messica Arson](https://messicaarson.bandcamp.com) performances for recording screams.

 ## Prerequisites
 To use this tool, you'll need: